MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-report-add-visualizations-i.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 This article provides a quick introduction to creating a visualization in a report.
-For more advanced content, [see part 2](power-bi-report-add-visualizations-ii.md) of this article.
+For more advanced information, [see part 2](power-bi-report-add-visualizations-ii.md) of this article.

 ## Prerequisites